offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="oauth2.JWT_SIGNING_PRIVATE_KEY_FILE" href="#oauth2.JWT_SIGNING_PRIVATE_KEY_FILE">`oauth2.JWT_SIGNING_PRIVATE_KEY_FILE`</a>:
   Private key file path used to sign OAuth2 tokens.
 The path is relative to APP_DATA_PATH.
   This setting is only needed if JWT_SIGNING_ALGORITHM is set to RS256, RS384, RS512, ES256, ES384 or ES512.
   The file must contain a RSA or ECDSA private key in the PKCS8 format.
-If no key exists a 4096 bit key will be created for you:
+If no key exists a 4096 bit key will be created for you.:
   ```ini
   JWT_SIGNING_PRIVATE_KEY_FILE = jwt/private.pem
   ```

 - <a name="oauth2.JWT_SECRET" href="#oauth2.JWT_SECRET">`oauth2.JWT_SECRET`</a>:
   OAuth2 authentication secret for access and refresh tokens, change this yourself to a unique string.
 CLI generate option is helpful in this case. https://docs.gitea.io/en-us/command-line/#generate
-  This setting is only needed if JWT_SIGNING_ALGORITHM is set to HS256, HS384 or HS512:
+  This setting is only needed if JWT_SIGNING_ALGORITHM is set to HS256, HS384 or HS512.:
   ```ini
   JWT_SECRET =
   ```

 - <a name="oauth2.JWT_SECRET_URI" href="#oauth2.JWT_SECRET_URI">`oauth2.JWT_SECRET_URI`</a>:
   Alternative location to specify OAuth2 authentication secret.
-You cannot specify both this and JWT_SECRET, and must pick one:
+You cannot specify both this and JWT_SECRET, and must pick one.:
   ```ini
   JWT_SECRET_URI = file:/etc/gitea/oauth2_jwt_secret
   ```